-Are you an individual or a reseller willing to send cigarettes by post or by courier?
-Get informed on how to ship cigarettes in a safe and legal way.
+Whether you are an individual or a reseller willing to send cigarettes by post or by courier, get informed on how to ship cigarettes in a safe and legal way.
 Find answers to your most popular questions about the regulations related to posting this type of items and have a look at our useful packaging tips.

 ARE YOU A BUSINESS?